ALL IS PRETTIER

 Chomwan Weeraworawit

-Over six months, Krisanamis will transform 100 Tonson Foundation into a factory inspired by Warhol’s own such space: a place for imagination, experimentation, and boundless creation for both the artist and his community.
+Over six months, and in three parts, Krisanamis will transform 100 Tonson Foundation into a factory inspired by Warhol’s own such space: a place for imagination, experimentation, and boundless creation for both the artist and his community.
 Krisanamis’ rendition of the Factory will pay homage to Warhol’s: a living space that morphs into various incarnations throughout its three-phase evolutionary existence.
 The room will become the artist’s studio, where the public is invited to observe, listen, or read, and ultimately serve as a factory for making memories.
 After all, everything is prettier when it has the care and attention of a community.

 PART I: SPEED